CodeKarmaDev/fo-mason/README.md

 We create columns and rows and define the size of the rows as 1/3 of the columns.
 We let each brick span 3-6 rows and you have a fo-masonry layout.

-This is some simplified sass to get give you the gist of whats under the hood.
+This is some simplified sass to give you the gist of whats under the hood.
 ```sass
 $brick: 20rem
 $cuts: 3

 .mason
     --cuts: #{$cuts}